hrhirha/boot2root/writeup1.md

 0x42424242 in ?? ()
 ```
 Next, we injected a shellcode to get a shell, but first we needed to find its address.

-To do so. we sat a breakpoint before 'ret' instruction, and examined the stack
+To do so. we sat a breakpoint before `ret` instruction, and examined the stack.
 ```
 (gdb) b *main + 66
 Breakpoint 2 at 0x8048436